MicrosoftDocs/azure-media-services/media-services/latest/storage-side-encryption-concept.md

 ---
-title: Azure storage accounts
+title: Storage side encryption for Media Services storage accounts
-description: Learn how to create an Azure storage account to use with Azure Media Services.
+description: To protect your assets at rest, the assets should be encrypted by the storage side encryption.
 author: IngridAtMicrosoft
 ms.service: media-services
 ms.topic: conceptual